I hope you enjoyed my last post about hiking up Goat Fell.

 I had to accept that things change and maybe one day my children would return with their children.
 I hope they do!
 On a plus side, you do have a fantastic view of the Holy Isle, the mountains and the mainland on a clear day.

-I told my children they’d need to come back in about 30 years to see this area flourish again … My daughter should have used some of the fairy magic she was carrying in her backpack…
+I said to my children they’d need to come back in about 30 years to see this area flourish again.
+My daughter should have used some of the fairy magic she was carrying in her backpack.

 As you can see from my 2009 photos above, deforestation really does look sad and desolate and feels like the end of the world.
-I’ve been back quite a few times over the years and try to remember to take a photo to show the changing landscape.
+I’ve returned a few times over the years and try to remember to take a photo to show the changing landscape.

 Giants’ Graves 2015